quay/mirror-registry/README.md

 ```
 --ssh-key   -k  The path of your ssh identity key.
 This defaults to ~/.ssh/id_rsa
---hostname  -H  The hostname you wish to install Quay to.
-This defaults to localhost
+--targetHostname  -H  The hostname of the target you wish to install Quay to.
+This defaults to localhost.
---username   -u  The user you wish to ssh into your remote with.
+--targetUsername   -u  The user you wish to ssh into your remote with.
 This defaults to $USER
 ```

 This command will make the following changes to your machine